 At this point, if anyone is interesting to you, have them to sign any and all documents, employee applications, agreements to be drug tested, background checks, and etc.

 Second step of this process for hiring employees to clean offices.

 Check the resume.
 Any large gaps in their employment history is a red flag, so inquire.
 Call their references, personal and business.
-Check their criminal background if any at this point.
+Also, check their criminal background at this point.